RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Cross-Platforms Analysis:</b><br>
 Our analysis is in-progress and will be added after published research papers for researcher privacy.

-<b>Purpose:</b><br>
-<b>Our purpose is to create foundations to help other victims of bots, cyberabuse, domestic abuse, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>, and disinformation operations</b>.
-<br>We want to save lives and help partners create systems to help online - including specialized and accurate rescue, quality custom, data analysis, social network analysis, forensics, research, and public safety technologies - <i>with focus on the victim primarily and her environment</i>.
-<br>Many of us helped in these sectors.

 <b>Collaboration:</b> <br>
 If you're a social enterprise, researcher, organization, or academic helping female victims of abuse, harassment, coercive control, domestic abuse, bots, or hostile environments, we welcome partnership with you to create Social Network Analysis, data analysis, machine learning, natural language processing, artificial intelligence, OSINT, rescue, and monitoring systems.